joaoanes/dewrito-serverbrowser/README.md

 3. Allows you to filter by pressing the table headers (even though the cursor doesn't turn into a hand)
 4. Doesn't crash! (often)

-Extra credit goes to @scooterpsu, [whose code](https://github.com/scooterpsu/scooterpsu.github.io) I've based this project from.
+Mad props go to @scooterpsu, [whose code](https://github.com/scooterpsu/scooterpsu.github.io) I've based this project from.